mvbalaw/GitWorkflow/README.md

 ## Usage

-Name these scripts hack.sh and ship.sh and put them in your bash bin directory (e.g. C:\Users\USERNAME\bin).
+Copy the contents of the scripts directory to bash bin directory (e.g. C:\Users\USERNAME\bin).
 Then use them from the bash command line after you checkin.
 For example:

 	git add .
 	git commit -am"fixed bug #..."
 	hack.sh
+	# fix merge conflicts if any
 	ship.sh

 ## License